Spark New Zealand: Industry regulation and company restructuring

 The company was then affected by a series of other government decisions.
 Firstly, in early-June 2006 the Commerce Commission ruled on the contentious issue of mobile telephone termination charges, announcing that calls between a landline and a mobile phone within a geographically defined boundary could be connected free of termination charges.
 This ruling allowed Vodafone New Zealand to establish a mobile phone product which could also provide free local calling.
 Then, the Commerce Commission granted two of Telecom's competitors, CallPlus and ihug, access to an unrestricted, Unbundled Bitstream Service, which would allow them to provide competitive broadband services.

 On 27 June 2006, the company announced that it would voluntarily separate its business into two separate operating business units – Wholesale and Retail.
 The Government introduced the Telecommunications Amendment Bill in November 2006 to force Telecom to open its network to competitors.
 The bill officially split Telecom into three business units from 31 March 2008, with network access separated from the wholesale and retail units.

-In January 2012 Telecom launched a new Mobile Network aimed at the youth market named Skinny Mobile.
+In January 2012 Telecom launched a new sub brand aimed at the youth market named Skinny Mobile.

 On 28 March 2013, Telecom announced that it would reduce staff levels by constraint on recruitment activity and redundancies.
 This followed from speculation by MP Clare Curran that up to 1500 jobs would be cut from the company.

+On 12 March 2018, Spark announced leadership changes as a move towards Agile.

+On 27 July 2026, Spark announced a significant restructuring of its business splitting it into two divisions.
+One division for Connectivity, and the other for Digital Services.
+Spark's statement indicates a possible sale of business that no longer fits their strategic direction.